Online Self-Training for Co-Adaptation in Hierarchical Diffusion Policies: Results

+Our self-training pipeline yields consistent gains across both benchmarks, improving the initial hierarchical policy after every iteration.
+We apply our iterative self-training for up to three iterations on Franka-3Blocks and CALVIN, and Figure~\ref{fig:improvement}(a,b) shows the resulting performance curves for both \method and \methodft.

+On Franka-3Blocks, a single iteration increases the success rate from $70\%$ to over $94\%$.
+On CALVIN, where task and semantic diversity are higher (Appendix~\ref{app:envs}), the gains are more gradual but remain monotonic.
+In the fixed MTLC setting, \method improves success from $89.8\%$ to $95.2\%$, indicating generalization beyond the initial state coverage of $D_0$ (Figure~\ref{fig:main_mtlc}).
+On LH-MTLC, it raises the mean number of successful tasks achieved in a row (Avg.
+Len.) from $2.69$ to $4.28$, more than doubling the success rate for 5 consecutive tasks ($29.2\%\rightarrow71.3\%$ for DP with \method).
+The largest gains consistently occur on the most difficult tasks (Appendix~\ref{app:taskwise}), highlighting and the benefits of \method for long-horizon problems.
+Discussion on exploration can be found in Appendix~\ref{app:exploration} and qualitative failure cases in Appendix~\ref{app:failures}.
+Critically, after three iterations, both \method and \methodft outperform all hierarchical baselines on both MTLC and LH-MTLC.

+To push performance further, we train the best model with \method for a fourth iteration until convergence.
+Despite the fundamental difference in data and compute regimes (Appendix~\ref{app_subsec:computational_cost}), this exceeds performance in LH-MTLC, of FLOWER~\citep{reuss2025flower}, the current SOTA method on all the CALVIN benchmarks (Avg.
+Len. $4.52$ vs $4.35$, and 5-tasks SR $77.7\%$ vs $74.9\%$).
+This indicates that iterative self-training can close the gap to much larger offline-pre-trained models.

-\textbf{Comparing LL architectures:} Figure~\ref{fig:improvement} also reports the improvement curve for \methodACTft, which uses an ACT controller instead of a DP.
-We observe that while the ACT-based policy initially performs worse (further highlighting the advantages of DP controllers over ACT in handling multi-modal action distributions) \method still enables significant iterative improvement, going from $1.89$ consecutive successful tasks on average to $2.90$ in LH-MTLC (Table~\ref{tab:big}).
+\textbf{Comparing LL architectures.} Figure~\ref{fig:improvement} also reports the improvement curve for \methodACTft, which uses an ACT controller instead of a diffusion planner.
+The ACT-based policy starts lower, consistent with the stronger fit of diffusion controllers to multimodal action distributions, but \method still enables substantial iterative improvement, from $1.89$ to $2.90$ consecutive successful tasks on average in LH-MTLC which corresponds to an increase from $12.3\% \rightarrow 31.8\%$ for the success rate for 5 consecutive tasks (Table~\ref{tab:big}).

-\textbf{Long-horizon performance:} Critically, on CALVIN LH-MTLC (Table~\ref{tab:big}), three iterations of \method more than double the success rate for five consecutive tasks for both controller types ($\times 2.58$ for ACT and $\times 2.44$ for DP); intermediate iteration gains are detailed in Appendix~\ref{app:results}.
-Notably, when using the diffusion-based controller, both \method and \methodft outperform all baselines, achieving a new SOTA on CALVIN ($D \rightarrow D$) LH-MTLC among methods trained from scratch.
-This demonstrates that our fine-tuning strategy significantly improves the generalization capabilities of the agent beyond the coverage of the initial dataset $D_0$, notably due to the exploration strategy detailed in Section~\ref{subsec:rollout_coll} as shown in Appendix~\ref{app:exploration}.